Why you might want to invest in plant-based brands this Veganuary

 Beyond Meat’s success has largely been driven by an aggressive partnership policy, which meant that within a few years it was providing authentic meat-style plant-based products for many iconic US fast food chains including KFC, Burger King, McDonald’s and Subway.
-In late 2018 it expanded to the UK selling Beyond Meat Burgers in Tesco, as well as in restaurants such as Honest Burger and the Lewis Hamilton-owned vegan fast food chain Neat Burger.
+In late 2018, it expanded to the UK selling Beyond Meat Burgers in Tesco, as well as in restaurants such as Honest Burger and the Lewis Hamilton-co-owned vegan fast food chain Neat Burger.
 In summer 2021, BYND rolled-out its Beyond Chicken Tenders in Panda Express and A&W Canada.

 The big question for Beyond, and indeed its rivals, is how big is the fake meat market?

-The key question though is what is fuelling demand, and if demand is driven by perceptions of climate change, as opposed to health, beauty or animal rights concerns, fake meat could have an enormous future.
-Each time the world suffers a natural disaster, like, for example, the 2020 Australian fires, which are linked to climate changes, it is likely that consumers will want to “do their bit for the planet.”
+The key question though is what is fuelling demand?
+If demand is driven by perceptions of climate change, as opposed to health, beauty or animal rights concerns, fake meat could have an enormous future.
+Each time the world suffers a natural disaster, like, for example, the 2020 Australian fires, which are linked to climate changes, it is likely that consumers will want to ‘do their bit for the planet’.

 It could be argued that the summer where Beyond Meat’s shares hit their $235 peak coincided with massive media interest in climate change inspired by Swedish activist Greta Thunberg.
-Beyond Meat continually quotes in its marketing that University of Michigan concluded that the Beyond Burger generates 90 per cent less greenhouse gas emissions, requires 46 per cent less energy, has >99 per cent less impact on water scarcity and 93 per cent less impact on land use than a quarter pound of US beef.
+Beyond Meat continually quotes in its marketing that University of Michigan concluded that the Beyond Burger generates 90% less greenhouse gas emissions, requires 46% less energy, has >99% less impact on water scarcity and 93% less impact on land use than a quarter pound of US beef.

 Given its clear potential, why then did Beyond Meat’s share drop so dramatically?